 David J. Thomas

 David J. Thomas, Ph.D. was appointed as the Educational Accessibility Advisor and the University's ADA/504 Coordinator in July 2012.
-In this capacity, he is the senior campus official responsible for implementation and compliance under the Americans with Disabilities Act of 1990 and Section 504 of the Rehabilitation Act of 1973.
-Dr. Thomas also serves on the Human Subjects Institutional Review Board (IRB) at the University of the Sciences and on the Board of Directors of the Disability Rights Network of Pennsylvania and the Mental Health Advisory Council.
+He is the senior campus official responsible for implementation and compliance under the Americans with Disabilities Act of 1990 and Section 504 of the Rehabilitation Act of 1973.

-Dr. Thomas holds a Ph.D. in Higher Education, an M.A. in Applied Linguistics, a B.A. in Individualized Integrative Studies in Dramaturgy, and a graduate certificate in Teaching English to Speakers of Other Languages (TESOL) from Old Dominion University.
-He studied Opera Performance at the North Carolina School of the Arts and at the Linguistic Society of America Institute at Stanford University.
+Dr. Thomas holds a Ph.D. in Higher Education, an M.A. in Applied Linguistics, a B.A. in Individualized Integrative Studies in Dramaturgy, and a graduate certificate in Teaching English to Speakers of Other Languages (TESOL) from Old Dominion University in Norfolk, VA.
+He studied Opera Performance at the North Carolina School of the Arts and Sociocultural Linguistics at the Linguistic Society of America Institute at Stanford University.